TritonDataCenter/rfd/rfd/0114/README.md

 ### CNAPI Endpoints

-It's an open question as to whether we should add endpoints to CNAPI (or elsewhere) for managing variants of devices.
+It's an open question as to whether we should add endpoints to CNAPI (or elsewhere) for managing variants of devices at this point, or leave that for future enhancement.
+For now it might be fine to just have an array in SAPI metadata that ends up in CNAPI's config.

 ### VM Objects